syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## TABLE - Table Tag

 A Table tag defines a table in an HTML document.
-The table tag uses the &lt;tr&gt; tag to define a row and a &lt;td&gt; tag to define a cell element.
+The table tag uses the <tr> tag to define a row and a <td> tag to define a cell element.
 The HTMLUI control supports the table with the following attributes that helps the rendering and display of complex html pages in the control easily.